oda-hub/mmoda-frontend-module/INSTALL.md

 ## Description

-Astrooda is the frontend of the CDCI Online Data Analysis system.
+MMODA is the frontend of the CDCI Online Data Analysis system.
-AstroODA stands for Astro Online Data Analysis.
+MMODA stands for Mu^lti-Mission Online Data Analysis.

-Astrooda is developed as a set of Drupal modules (Drupal version 7).
+MMODA is developed as a set of Drupal modules (Drupal version 7).
 [Drupal](https://www.drupal.org/) is a Content Management System (CMS).

-Astrooda pre-requisites are :
+MMODA pre-requisites are :

 \- [Drupal 7 core](https://www.drupal.org/project/drupal),